theatlasroom/tidbits/languages/ruby.md

   - Only 1 copy of any particular symbol exists at any time
   - They can be used as hash keys or for referencing method names
   - Immutable and perform better than strings as keys
+- `||=` conditional assignment, assigns a variable only if it doenst already have a value
+- `<<` concatenates the right hand value to the left hand object

 ```ruby
 # Hash literal notation